-Daniel Allen hails from Dothan, Alabama.
-He currently considers Nashville, Tennessee his home.
+Daniel Allen hails from Dothan, Alabama, and he currently considers Nashville, Tennessee, his home.
 This musician has a magnificent mixture of talent and charisma that when combined combusts to perfect performances.

 Come on y'all and check out Daniel Allen, lead singer of the Vegabonds.

 The Vegabonds are Southern rock 'n' rollers that want to make you move!
 Chances are you will also discover that you have a new favorite band, as I did.

 Question: What is your favorite food, drink, and dessert?